ChaosData/limberer/README.md

 * `title`: Section title for 2-column format.
 * `classes`: List of HTML class names to apply to the section (`<article>`)

+Additionally, the following options may be passed in a section entry within the project TOML:

+* `conf = "path/to/config.toml"`: This specifies a path to a TOML file that is loaded for the context of the section.
+This is useful for loading generated data into a section containing Mustache templating, or for reusing a section that is itself a "config template" combining Mustache and Markdown.
-Additionally, `cont = true` may be passed in a `type = "section"` section entry within the project TOML to specify that the section's Markdown should be directly concatenated instead of being handled as a full section.
-This is occasionally useful for managing large single sections that are not intended to be divided across multiple `<article>` elements within the underlying HTML.
+* `cont = true`: This specifies that the section's Markdown should be directly concatenated instead of being handled as a full section.
+This is useful for combining "config templates" together, or, more simply, just managing large single sections that are not intended to be divided across multiple `<article>` elements within the underlying HTML.

 #### Tables